More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Metronome

-Free online metronome with customizable BPM (30-240), time signatures, accent patterns.
-Generate and download click tracks as WAV files.
-Perfect for musicians, drummers, and music practice.
+Online metronome with customizable BPM (30-240), time signatures and accents.
+Generate and download click tracks as WAV.
+For musicians and drummers.

 1